Online furniture sales have grown considerably in recent years as the best low-cost option for decorating a home.

 - 5712: Furniture Stores

-The Northern American Classification System (NAICS) are six-digit codes used by federal statistical agencies to classify establishments.
-The codes are used to collect, analyze, and publish statistical information about similar types of businesses and the way they impact the economy in the U.S.
+A similar classification system known as NAICS (the Northern American Classification System) is a list of six-digit codes used by federal statistical agencies to classify business establishments.
+The classification system aims to gather, analyze, and publish statistical information about similar types of businesses and what their impacts are on the U.S. economy.

 - 442110: Furniture Stores